Make Sure Your Cannabis Store Is Properly Secure

 Monitored Security Alarms Systems

-Another standard—and legally required—practice is to have a commercial alarm systems installed to detect tampering, intrusion, and, of course, theft.
+Another standard—and legally required—practice is to have a Local Monitoring Station installed to detect tampering, intrusion, and, of course, theft.
 Alarm systems should be automated, but there should also be a manual “panic button” system in place at every point of sale, so employees are always able to declare an emergency and call for help.

 Being able to effectively, but efficiently, restrict access to employee and storage areas to authorized personnel is another important consideration.
 Key cards, biometric locks, and other difficult-to-counter modern security measures ensure that only the people who need access to parts of your store can get it.